Daytona Bike Week 2020

 Florida Motorcycle Riding Weather

 Daytona Beach Bike Week is hosted each year in March but we should also mention that Daytona also hosts another motorcycle rally in the fall (October to be exact) called Biketoberfest.
 Each of these events are positioned on the calendar to enjoy beautiful mild Florida spring & fall weather.
-But, just to make sure you are packing the right close, in preparation for your trip to either of these rallies, check out the average Daytona Beach, Florida high & low temps in the chart below.
+But, just to make sure you are packing the right clothes, in preparation for your trip to either of these rallies, check out the average Daytona Beach, Florida high & low temps in the chart below.

 Aside from concerns regarding high & low temperatures, if you are a motorcycle rider headed to Florida, you'd better make sure you have some good rain gear as Florida is the 5th rainiest state in the USA.
 So, expect to have to deal with this element by making sure you have good rain gear and by making sure your travel plans can accommodate periods of rain and times when it is simply unsafe to be driving.
 To help you with this planning, we've included a chart below that shows you the amount of rain to plan for in a given month ... you'll see June through late August are the rainiest months of the year in Daytona Beach, FL.